ECMWFCode4Earth/aq-biascorrection/README.md

 wget https://cloud.predictia.es/s/gR2menicTwW9nxK/download
 ```

+Create a ".env" file (where the root directory and the credentials for login into the
-Create a ".env" file at the same height as "README.md" following the pattern:
+Atmosphere Data Store) at the same height as "README.md" following the pattern:
 ```
 # Environment variables go here, can be read by `python-dotenv` package:
 #